Renter Resources Amid COVID-19

 I am a renter and need assistance paying my bills.
 Where can I go for help?

 If you need rental payment assistance, there are several groups and agencies that can help.
 Many churches and other community non-profits also offer emergency financial assistance.
 There may also be assistance to help with other needs, such as utility or medical bills.
 The first step is to call 211 for assistance.
-(See more information below.)
+(See more information above.)

 Resident Services & Amenities